Physical & aggregate

 +What is the federal limit for TOC in drinking water?

-The federal MCL for TOC is 1 .
+The federal Treatment technique for TOC is 1 .
 The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have TOC over the federal limit?

-5 of the 211 public water systems on The Water Map report TOC at or above its federal limit, spanning 38 U.S. states.
-The full list is on this page.
+Zero of the 443 public water systems in The Water Map dataset currently report TOC at or above its federal limit.

 +How can I check if TOC is in my city's tap water?